Understanding your vacant residential land tax assessment

 - No properties are incorrectly marked as exempt.

-You can, if you want to, appoint an authorised representative to receive all your vacant residential land tax assessments and correspondence.
+You can appoint an authorised representative to receive all your vacant residential land tax assessments and correspondence.
 You need to provide us with your representative’s details before this can happen.

 What if there are errors on my assessment?